-I once met a happy-go-lucky girl who was going through life trying to check items off her bucket list.
+I once met a happy-go-lucky girl trying to check items off her bucket list.
 She wanted to sky dive, so she did with her sister.
 She wanted to visit a local beach, so she did.

 Success can mean fulfilling some of your life goals.
 This could be something like visiting some of the most exotic, beautiful places in the world in person.
 This could be something more modest like being able to live comfortably in a big city without being stressed about the bill.